MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_1_Createemail.md

 ---
 lab:
     title: 'Lab 5.1: Create a marketing email'
-    module: 'Module 5: Manage emails and journeys in Dynamics 365 Marketing'
+    module: 'Module 5: Manage emails and journeys in outbound marketing'
 ---

-# Module 5: Manage emails and journeys in Dynamics 365 Marketing
+# Module 5: Manage emails and journeys in outbound marketing

 ## Practice Lab 5.1: Create a marketing email